 Keep in mind that you are unlikely to spend more than one or two nights in the city.Most entrees at the restaurants like Sam & Lee’s, or Niggivikput restaurant for example, cost around $20.

 Believe it or not, it’s actually cheaper to eat out here than buy groceries!
 Barrow actually has the most expensive grocery store in the United States.
 I had to go see it for myself just to believe it!

-Ready To Travel to the Most Northern City in the US?
+Ready To Travel to the Most Northern Town in the United States?

 Whether you call this city Barrow, Alaska or Utqiaġvik, Alaska, it will provide you with the same unique experience.
 You’ll be able to say you traveled to the most northern city in the US and saw things that so few get to see.

 And this travel guide provides you with all the information you need to make this experience happen.